 However, you could increase your chances of getting an IBM apprenticeship by increasing your level of education and experience to match the job requirements.
 IBM is constantly looking for highly motivated and passionate individuals to work as apprentices, so you should prepare for a potential interview by figuring out how you would display these qualities.

 How to Apply to an IBM Internship

-You’ll also upload your resume and join IBM’s Talent Network.
+You’ll also upload your resume and join IBM’s Talent Network if you hope to apply for an IBM internship.
 You should take all the resume tips you can get because this document will make or break your application.

 Is an IBM Apprenticeship or Internship Worth It?

-Yes.
-IBM apprenticeships are worth it once you consider the education, training, and compensation involved.
-IBM apprenticeships equip candidates with education and valuable experiences, which have helped thousands of people develop their careers.
+Yes, either an IBM apprenticeship or an IBM internship are worth it once you consider the education, training, and compensation involved.
+IBM cyber security apprenticeships equip candidates with education and valuable experiences, which have helped thousands of people develop their careers.
 Candidates also get to earn competitive salaries and, in some cases, benefits and bonuses.

 IBM Apprenticeship FAQ

-Yes, IBM apprentices get paid.
-However, the salaries vary by program.
+Yes, IBM apprenticeships are paid.
+However, the salaries vary by program and location.
 Reports from Glassdoor show that IBM apprentices can make anywhere between $37,000 to $55,000.

-For some, all you need is a high school diploma or GED.
+For some IBM apprenticeships and internships, all you need is a high school diploma or GED.
 Others are designed for bachelor’s, master’s, or PhD students.
-Additionally, most of the technical apprenticeships require knowledge of at least one programming language.
+Additionally, most technical apprenticeships require knowledge of at least one programming language.